Optical tweezers assisted coupling of nematic droplets to gold nanoparticle cluster: effect on whispering gallery modes: Conclusions

 \section{Conclusions}

 In summary, we have demonstrated for the first time plasmon-coupled whispering gallery modes (WGMs) in dye-doped nematic liquid crystal microdroplets, with precise spatial control enabled by optical tweezers.
 The coupling between the WGM evanescent field of dye-doped liquid crystal microdroplets and gold nanoparticle clusters leads to significant fluorescence enhancement, indicating efficient near-field photonic-plasmonic interaction.
 The tunability of WGM resonances of dye-doped nematic microdroplets with plasmonic coupling is sufficiently larger in magnitude than previously known for solid microresonators \cite{kang2017plasmon}.
 Red shifts in the WGM spectrum, observed without significant degradation in Q-factor, highlight the system’s high sensitivity to nanoscale perturbations.
 Reversible coupling and decoupling, facilitated by optical tweezers, establish the tunability and reusability of this hybrid platform.
 Overlapping before and after coupling spectra confirm reversibility, which can be obtained by optimising trap parameters.
-Our results highlight the potential to enhance WGM signals and control the magnitude of red shift using optimised plasmonic substrates, using advanced fabrication tools.
-This cost-effective approach enables tunable redshifts and supports single-molecule detection, offering a versatile platform for advanced sensing in biochemical, environmental, and medical applications.
+Our results show that optimized plasmonic substrates—enabled by advanced fabrication technology—determine the baseline field enhancement, and fine control of interparticle spacing provides dynamic tunability of redshift, fluorescence enhancement, and mode splitting.
+This cost-effective approach enables tunable redshifts and supports single-molecule detection, providing a versatile platform for advanced sensing in biochemical, environmental, and medical applications.